blahner/precise-eyedrop/README.md

 Both the Matlab and Python code implement this eyedrop model.
 The Matlab code additionally generates a plot of valid head tilts for chosen parameters.
 The Python code can additionally optimize parameters under specified constraints and bounds.

-This eyedrop delivery model was used to design a eyedrop assist device detailed in this publication: [coming soon](link)
+This eyedrop delivery model was used to design a eyedrop assist device detailed in this [2024 publication](https://www.sciencedirect.com/science/article/pii/S2772501424000113?via%3Dihub) in Human Factors in Healthcare.

-If you use this eyedrop delivery model or code, please cite: [coming soon]
+If you use this eyedrop delivery model or code, please cite:

+George-Akpenyi, Jesse, Benjamin Lahner, Seung Hyeon Shim, Carly Smith, Nakul Singh, Matt Murphy, Leroy Sibanda, Giovanni Traverso, and Nevan C. Hanumara.
+"A mechanical device for precise self-administration of ocular drugs."
+Human Factors in Healthcare (2024): 100074.

 ![eyedrop model](/images/eyedrop_github_teaser.jpg)